yogonwa/NobelLM/IMPLEMENTATION_PLAN.md

 - Place tests in `/tests/test_scraper.py`.
 - Use static HTML snippets as fixtures.
 - Cover normal and edge cases for each function.

+- All extraction and cleaning logic is finalized and robust.
+All debug prints have been removed.
+- `normalize_whitespace` is used for punctuation and whitespace normalization on all extracted text.
+- Outputs are clean, production-ready, and suitable for embedding, search, and UI display.

+---

+## June 2025 Update
+- Schema now includes `lecture_delivered` and `lecture_absence_reason` fields per laureate.
+- Scraping pipeline avoids noisy files and records absence reasons in the JSON.
+- Utility script for noisy file cleanup is implemented (`utils/find_noisy_lectures.py`).
+- All scraping and cleaning tasks (Tasks 1–13b) are complete and robust.
+- Task 14 (incremental update/merge for `nobel_literature.json`) is planned and referenced in TASKS.md and NOTES.md.
+- Codebase and documentation are current as of June 2025.

+---